-- give a true and fair view of the state of the company's affairs as at 31 December 2020 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 December 2021 and of its profit and cash flows for the year then ended; - · have been properly prepared in accordance with UK-adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise: the balance sheet as at 31 December 2020; the statement of comprehensive income, the cash flow statement and the statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise balance sheet as at 31 December 2021; the statement of comprehensive income, the cash flow statement and the statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.